Introduction {#intro} The web should empower an equitable, informed, and interconnected society. It has been, and should continue to be, designed to enable communication and knowledge-sharing for everyone. In order for the web to continue to be beneficial to society, we need to consider the ethical

 The web was built on a "view source" principle, currently realized through robust developer tools built into many browsers.
 We will always make sure it is possible to determine how a web application was built and how the code works.
 Furthermore, we will always make sure it is possible to audit and inspect web applications and underlying software for security, privacy, or other considerations.

-The web is multi-browser, multi-OS and multi-device
+The web is multi-browser, multi-OS, and multi-device

 We will not create web technologies that encourage the creation of websites that work only in one browser, or only on particular hardware.
 We expect that content provided by accessing a URL should yield a thematically consistent experience when someone is accessing it from different devices.
 The existence of multiple interoperable implementations enables competition, and thus a variety of choices for web users.